 Table of Contents

-Because lipomas are almost always benign, they usually do not need treatment.
+Lipomas are almost always benign.
+They usually do not need treatment.
 If they are painful or are growing quickly, you may want to have treatment.
-Treatment options include steroid shots, liposuction or surgery to remove the lipoma.
+Treatment options include steroid shots, liposuction, or surgery to remove the lipoma.
 Your doctor can help you decide what is right for you.

 - Does having lipomas make me more likely to develop cancer?

 - Is there anything I can do to prevent lipomas in the future?

 - Will I need surgery to remove the lipoma?